Shannon Leto: Early life

 Leto's mother joined the hippie movement and encouraged her sons to get involved in the arts.
-Leto became interested in percussion from the moment he and his brother started playing music together at early age, and his models were artists of many mediums.
+Leto became interested in percussion from the moment he and his brother started playing music together at an early age, and his models were artists of many mediums.
 "I come from a pretty artistic family," he explained, "There were canvases and paint everywhere, instruments, and all sorts of stuff.
 It just kind of made sense.
 I started playing on pots and pans at a very early age, so I just kind of flowed into it.
 It was just a natural progression."
 He received his first drum kit when he was ten years old and began teaching himself, developing his own style.

 Shannon Leto has described his adolescence as a troubled time, in which he used drugs and dropped out of school.
 He said, "I was in a mess, I felt I didn't belong anywhere", calling himself as an "outsider" who hated conformity and rules, and "took any opportunity to break them."
 Ultimately, Jared helped him recover from drugs.